K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 It aims to improve efficiency and maintenance.
 In addition, the build packs developed according to the presented standards ensure functionality and integrity in open cloud platforms.

 ### <a name="12"/>1.2.
 Range
-The range of this document is limited to the development of buildpacks related to open cloud platform projects, and exceptions are made for other open source introduction.
+The range of this document is limited to the development of buildpacks related to open cloud platform projects, and exceptions are made for other open-source introductions.

 ### <a name="13"/>1.3.
 References
 -   [***https://github.com/cloudfoundry/java-buildpack/blob/master/docs/extending.md***](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/extending.md)